arturochian/datascience-2015/lessons/09_decision_trees/README.md

 # Lab 1: More with Iris Plants
 Using the Iris data set in the code above,

-- Use kNN to classify the Irises
+- Use kNN to classify the Irises.
+Which value of K yielded the highest accuracy?
-- Use kNN with Bagging to classify the Irises
+- Use kNN with Bagging to classify the Irises.
+Which value of K yielded the highest accuracy?

 How did the mean and std deviation of accuracy compare with the Decision Tree and the Bagged Decision Tree?